 - Some DC theaters are offering discounts to furloughed government employees.
 Discounts are being offered by Arena Stage, Creative Cauldron, NextStop Theater, Olney Theater Company, Signature Theater, Studio Theatre, and Washington Improv Theater.

 - Those with a Federal Employee ID can receive some free or discounted food and drinks.
-This DCist article list offers from José Andrés, &pizza, Carmine’s, Baked by Yael, Taco Bamba, ZBurger, Capitol Lounge, Little Havana, The Queen Vic, Commissary, Breadfurst, The Brighton, Brookland’s Finest, DC Brau, Catch 22, Capitol Hill Books, DC Reynolds, Equinox, National Building Museum, Artechouse, and the Woodrow Wilson House.
+This DCist article list offers from José Andrés, Carmine’s, Baked by Yael, Taco Bamba, ZBurger, Capitol Lounge, Little Havana, The Queen Vic, Commissary, Breadfurst, The Brighton, Brookland’s Finest, DC Brau, Catch 22, Capitol Hill Books, DC Reynolds, Equinox, National Building Museum, Artechouse, and the Woodrow Wilson House.
 (Options are not guaranteed to be kosher.)

 - The local NBC affiliate, NBC4, has gathered shutdown resources for those living in the DC area.

 - Washington DC has set up a page with resources for city residents.
+The City Paper has a listing of ways you can help local businesses as well as assistance available in DC.

 - Fairfax County has set up a page with resources for county residents.